wpswings/pdf-generator-for-wp/README.txt

 * Now update PDF icon visibility based on user roles.
 * Export posts, products, and pages into PDF format in bulk with the default PDF template.
 * Add footer customizations for post name, post date, and author name.
-* Display more than one images in a row.
+* Display more than one image in a row.
-* Display more than one meta fields in a row as per requirement.
+* Display more than one meta field in a row as per requirement.
 * Display icon to both guest users and registered users.
 * Allow direct download of pdf files or send them to users’ email addresses.
 * Get a Shortcode to add the PDF icon anywhere on the page.